dani-t-codes/tap-room-redux/README.md

 ## User Stories

-- A user should be able to Create, Read, Update and Delete items in the store.
-Items should have fields for name, brand, price, alcoholContent, and pintsLeft.
+- A user should be able to Create, Read, Update and Delete kegs in the tap room.
+Kegs should have fields for name, brand, price, alcoholContent, and pintsLeft.
 - Decrease kegQuantity remaining per keg when a pint is purchased.
 For instance, if a user clicks "Buy", the quantity will decrease by one.
-- When the quantity of an item is reduced to 0, the item should say "Out of Stock".
-A user should not be able to reduce the quantity of an item below 0.
+- When the quantity of an keg is reduced to 0, the keg should say "Out of Stock".
+A user should not be able to reduce the quantity of a keg below 0.

 <div align="center">